 (b) deleting from the location a block to which, in the opinion of the Minister, no petroleum pool within the location extends.

+(4a) The Minister may vary a declaration that relates to geothermal energy resources by —

+(a) adding to the location a block in the permit area or drilling reservation, as the case requires, to which, in the opinion of the Minister, a geothermal resources area within the location extends; or

+(b) deleting from the location a block to which, in the opinion of the Minister, no geothermal resources area within the location extends.

 (5) The Minister may not vary a declaration unless —

 (a) the Minister has caused to be served on the permittee or the holder of the drilling reservation, as the case requires, notice in writing of the proposed variation, identifying the block to be added to, or deleted from, the location;